pnp/PnP/Samples/Core.EmbedJavaScript.HeaderFooter/readme.md

 # Head & Footer SharePoint Add-In #

 ### Summary ###
-The Core.EmbedJavaScript.HeaderFooter sample provides a provision page to include a custom Header and Footer.
+The Core.EmbedJavaScript.HeaderFooter sample provides a provision page to include a custom **Header and Footer**.
-The Header and Footer sample includes custom Global Breadcrumbs **(SharePoint or JSON Data)** and custom Ribbons that are acessible in all sites and subsites associated to Site Collection.
+The **Header and Footer** sample includes **custom Global Breadcrumbs (SharePoint or JSON Data)** and **custom Global Ribbons** that are acessible in all sites and subsites associated to Site Collection.
 The **Custom Breadcrumb is able to Navigate betweeen all Site Collection Sites and sub folders where user is located**, the **Site Collection Navigation is an custom Breadcrumb stored in PropertyBag base in JSON Data**.
 The Breadcrumb & Ribbon is available in all SharePoint Pages using an Scriptlink file stored in Site Collection, both features keep Minimal Download Strategy "MDS" enable.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)